Overview

 Example:

-and applying to your cluster manually, Develocity can be deleted a number of ways:
+When you’ve used helm template to generate Kubernetes manifests and applied them manually to a cluster, Develocity can be deleted a number of ways:

-If Develocity is the only thing in the namespace that is has been installed to, you can delete the namespace.
+Develocity is the only application in the namespace

-Alternatively, delete all resources that were created in the generated manifest from the last install or upgrade.
+To delete the resources that were created in the generated manifest from the last install or upgrade use:

 Provider based Uninstall